amberframework/docs/guides/views/basic-view-helpers.md

 ## Forms

-A `form` helper is available, along with helpers for the following form elements:
+The form helpers listed below are very basic helpers that are included by default.
+For a more complete form building experience we strongly recommend using [FormBuilder.cr](form-builder.md)

+The following methods provide simple HTML form elements:

+* `form`
 * `text_field`
 * `label`
 * `hidden_field`